praiskup/praiskup.github.io/_drafts/2021-07-12-copr-farm-of-builders.md

 The history
 -----------

-Initially we had some hardware and custom scripts for starting VMs there.
+Initially, we had some hardware and custom scripts for starting VMs there.

 Then we had a Fedora-infra OpenStack cloud with x86\_64 and ppc64le architecture support, those days it was living on fedorainfracloud.org